groove-x/pura/README.md

  * the REPL is available while your program is running
  * tab completion is supported

+Async makes inspection of a running program possible due to the nature of cooperative multitasking:  tasks yield only when at a good stopping point.
+Thus, when a visualization is generated, or a REPL statement evaluated,  the program is likely to be in a coherent state honoring its invariants.

 The example in action:

 ![Demo video](docs/pura_demo.gif)